Krotti83/libUART/README.md

 ## NOTES

 The library is still under development and not fully tested.
-But most of the functions which are provided for the library are fully usable.
+But most of the functions which are provided from the library should be working.
+If you investigate issue with the functions from the library please report them to the [GitHub issue tracker](https://github.com/Krotti83/libUART/issues) for this repository.

 ## Supported operating systems